 I’ve been so into chai flavors this fall!
-The spices are incredible cozy and the smell, just so delicious.
+The spices are incredibly cozy and the smell, just so delicious.
 BMW’s mom is a long time chai-lover and I made her this great chai spice mix that you can mix with hot water and have chai anytime!
 Anyways, the idea for this Chai Spice Coffee Cake came to me and it was perfect for my recipes in Austin Woman Magazine this month!
 The orange glaze is a seasonal touch and just the right amount of citrus to compliment the sweetness!
 Last year on Christmas morning I made cinnamon rolls that were a huge hit!
-I am thinking of them again this year but I also might whip up this Chai Spice Coffee Cake too!
+I am thinking of making them again this year but I also might whip up this Chai Spice Coffee Cake too!
 It’s so hard to choose.
 These breads are so moist and would be perfect for making ahead and taking to a party or wrapping them up tight and shipping them to loved ones for a sweet holiday treat!

 Do you have any special holiday traditions?
 Tell me in the comments!